mfontanadev/appLittleConstructor/README.md

-## App little constructor
+# App "Little constructor"

 App that let you create houses using basic geometrial shapes.
+Do not forget use camera to go inside it.

 ## Enjoy at
 [http://mfontanadevhome.appspot.com/games/deployLittleConstructor/index.html](http://mfontanadevhome.appspot.com/games/deployLittleConstructor/index.html)